 Current Updates on Kellogg Dam:

 In January 2017, NCUWC was awarded a small grant through the Patagonia Environmental Grants Program to strengthen the Council’s efforts to bring the community and decision makers together to come up with a viable plan to remove Kellogg Dam.
-NCUWC has formed a steering committee with folks from Milwaukie and the community to begin coordination of a community event in June 2017, a Kellogg Dam Summit in the summer of 2017 and the creation of a campaign plan by the end of the year.
+NCUWC has formed a steering committee with folks from Milwaukie and the community to coordinate of a community event in June 2017, a Kellogg Dam Summit in the winter of 2017, and the creation of a campaign plan by the end of the year.
 Stay tuned for details on upcoming events and victories as we continue to move closer to freeing Kellogg Creek!

 Un-Dam It!
 The story of Kellogg Dam:

 Watch the 2013 film by Straw Bale Films, Un-Dam it!
 The Story of Kellogg Dam.

 “What if you could fix a past mistake, would you?
 How far would you go?
 And why would it matter?
 See behind and beyond the concrete block called Kellogg Dam as we look for answers that define us all.”